Rosie Wrighting: Career

 Wrighting joined the Labour Party in 2020 at the age of 22 while studying at university and became chair of the Westminster North Constituency Labour Party.
 She unsuccessfully stood for election to the Little Venice ward in the 2022 Westminster City Council election.
 In November 2023, she was selected as the prospective parliamentary candidate for Kettering.
 Prior to her political career, Wrighting worked as a buyer for online fashion retailer ASOS before leaving to focus on her campaign full time.

-In an interview with the Daily Telegraph, Wrighting described wanting more opportunities for people in her community as the motivation for standing as a prospective parliamentary candidate for Labour, specifically on housing and economic security.
+In an interview with The Daily Telegraph, Wrighting described wanting more opportunities for people in her community as the motivation for standing as a prospective parliamentary candidate for Labour, specifically on housing and economic security.
 She has also said she wants to focus on improving access to mental health services, including for young people.

 In November 2024, Wrighting announced that she would vote in favour of the assisted dying bill.

+In September 2025, Wrighting was appointed as parliamentary private secretary to the then Secretary of State for Health and Social Care, Wes Streeting.
+Wrighting remained in this role until 15 May 2026 when she announced via X (formerly Twitter) that she was resigning.

+This came following the resignations of several junior ministers on 12 May 2026, including; Miatta Fahnbulleh who resigned from the position of Parliamentary Under-Secretary of State for Devolution, Faith and Communities and Jess Phillips who resigned as Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls.
+These resignations arose following growing calls from within and out the Labour Party for Prime Minister Keir Starmer to resign following Labour's significant losses in the 2026 local elections.
+On 14 May 2026, Wes Streeting resigned as Health Secretary.

+On 16 May 2026, Wrighting spoke at the Progress think tank conference held in London, Wes Streeting gave his first speech after his resignation at the same conference.
+Streeting would later confirm after his speech that he would run in a Labour leadership contest if one was triggered..

+On 17 July 2026, following the formation of the Burnham ministry, after Wes Streeting was appointed as Secretary of State for Defence under Andy Burnham, Wrighting was reappointed as one of Streeting's PPS in the Ministry of Defence.